liblime/jspec/README.md

 The Ruby JavaScript testing server included with JSpec simply runs the spec suites within each browser you specify, while reporting result back to the terminal.
-It is essentially the same as using the DOM formatter and auto-testing each browser, however results are centralized to the terminal, removing the need to manually view each browser's output.
+It is essentially the same as using the DOM reporter and auto-testing each browser, however results are centralized to the terminal, removing the need to manually view each browser's output.